simonen/obsidian/LINUX 1/NETWORK STORAGE/SAMBA/SMB File Sharing.md

 `/etc/samba/smb.conf`:
 * `[global]`: basic samba parameters:
 	* `workgroup`: Windows workgroup the samba server is a member of or a smb domain
-	* `security`: indicates how security is handled. security=user requires a valid samba `managed` username that is mapped to a linux user account name
+	* `security`: Indicates how security is handled. `security=user` requires a valid samba `managed` username that is mapped to a Linux user account name
 	* `host allow`: comma or tab spaced list of allowed hosts. **man 5 hosts_access**
 	* `load printers`: if printers from the CUPS system are shared through SAMBA
 	* `cups options`: specifies that print driver processing is handled by CUPS